These days we talk about nothing else. The blockade in the Suez Canal.

 And do you know why?

-Certainly because labor is cheap in Asia, but above all because the fuel used by container ships, called oil "bunker or impure blood of globalization" is the product that remains after refining petrol, naphtha and diesel.
-It is the most polluting petroleum product due to the presence of metals, ashes and sulphur, which it releases into the environment when it burns.
+Certainly because labor is cheap in Asia, but above all because the fuel used by container ships, called "bunker oil or impure blood of globalisation" is the product left over after refining petrol, naphtha and diesel.

 Happy conscious Easter!